7 Foods Rich in Iodine That Will Support Your Thyroid Health

 This is a consumable form of iodine that holds an electromagnetic charge.
 It allows for a larger release of energy once consumed and is very similar to the precursor form of iodine that is converted into thyroid hormones.
 Because of this, your body is able to recognize and assimilate it very easily.
 Its unique structure and form allow it to travel through the body, quicker and easier than any other Iodine supplement available.
-Also, unlike all other liquid iodine supplements, it contains no alcohol in its solution.To me, this is by far the best iodine supplement to use and the one I recommend is the product Detoxadine®.
+Also, unlike all other liquid iodine supplements, it contains no alcohol in its solution.To me, this is by far the best iodine supplement to use and the one I recommend Detoxadine®.

 2) Lugol’s Solution Iodine:

 Contains 6.3 mg of molecular iodine/iodide per drop.
 This solution is one-third molecular iodine (5%) and two-thirds potassium iodide (10%).
 Studies show that the best form of iodine is one that includes molecular iodine (I2).
 It has been shown that breast tissue prefers this non-toxic mono elemental-based iodine.
 Lugol’s Solution has been shown to increase respiratory tract secretions and inhibit thyroid hormone secretion.
 One Malaysian study found that patients taking Lugol’s solution experienced a sharp decline in unwanted hormonal secretions during a period of ten days.

 Povidone-iodine solution is typically used on the skin (topically) for wounds to prevent infection or deter harmful organisms.
 You’ll often find it in First Aid kits and in surgical settings, though it is not common as a supplement.
 Not many people take povidone-iodine orally, but a few use it as an antiseptic mouthwash.
 As a bonus, it may even promote normal cholesterol, particularly the LDL or “bad” variety.